Through Partnership with ToolingU-SME, ATS Provides Leading Online Technical Training Program

 Stepping into the Future of Digital Training, Together

 With this partnership, ATS and ToolingU-SME will continue to collaborate and pioneer the next phase of advanced digital training.
 One key focus will be the implementation of augmented reality into virtual training programs.
-Hobbs believes that Virtual Reality (VR) and Augmented Reality (AR) will change the future of digital training, saying:
+ATS believes that Virtual Reality (VR) and Augmented Reality (AR) will change the future of digital training, saying:

 “As part of our continuous improvement initiatives, we are planning to analyze the current data and meet with ToolingU to explain the different scenarios that result in the most commonly recurring failures on the factory floor.
 Then, we’ll work with them to create a virtual or augmented reality computer-based lesson that the technicians can easily complete online.
 With this new training module, the technicians will learn how to effectively complete a specific repair that would otherwise be very difficult to capture.”